Experimental Analysis of Large-scale Learnable Vector Storage Compression: Experiments and Analysis

 \subsubsection{Environment and Hyperparameters}

-We use Adam~\cite{DBLP:journals/corr/KingmaB14} with a batch size of 64 (for Company) or 128 (for Avazu and Criteo), and the learning rate is determined by grid-search from [0.001, 0.01, 0.1].
+We use the Adam optimizer~\cite{DBLP:journals/corr/KingmaB14} with the learning rate grid-searched from [0.001, 0.01, 0.1], and the batch size is 64 (for Company) or 128 (for Avazu and Criteo).
 We conduct every single experiment on an Nvidia RTX TITAN 24 GB GPU card.
-We tested different dimensions on uncompressed embeddings, and finally selected 16 as the embedding dimension.
+We tested different dimensions on uncompressed embeddings, and selected 16 as the embedding dimension.

 For simplicity, we implement all methods on GPU.
-Theoretically, the results of model accuracy and memory usage are the same whether the embeddings are on CPU or GPU.
-Methods with complex computations, such as TT-Rec and DHE, already have the highest latency, and will be slower on CPU.
-On the other hand, if the embedding layer is located on CPU, the embeddings need to be transferred to GPU for subsequent computation, introducing additional communications.
+The location of the embeddings does not affect model accuracy or memory usage.
+If the embedding layer is on CPU, embeddings need to be transferred to GPU with additional communications, and compute-intensive methods like TT-Rec and DHE which already have the highest latency will be slower.
 These two factors only affect the absolute value of processing time, not the relative ranking of each method.